FuadRafid/FastApi-Minimal-Boilerplate/README.md

 To add a router, create a router in the `router` package.
 Then add the router in the list in `__init__.py` of `router` package. `main.py` automatically adds the routers to FastApi `app` from this list.

 ### Exception Handling ###
 The `exception` package has all needed classes for Exception Handling.
 The `ApplicationException` class is a custom `Exception` that is thrown in the application.
-This class `ExceptionResponseFactory` creates a response for the error that occurs.
+The class `ExceptionResponseFactory` creates a response for the error that occurs.

 If an exception is thrown in multiple places in the application, please add a handler for the exception in `ExceptionHandler` class.